Location: Kershaw County, SC

 Geotechnical design was complicated by liquefiable soils.
 A structural solution was implemented to avoid costly ground improvements at the bridge ends.
 Utility coordination was complicated by a waterline owner that did not want to move their lines and was confrontational.
 Persistence by the UC team facilitated an agreement and allowed the project to proceed on schedule.

 The Carolina TEA led team delivered construction plans for the project four months after NTP.
-This project is currently under construction and the bridge is expected to reopen in April of 2025.
+This project reopened to traffic in July of 2025.

 Previous